 Woodpeckers are a type of bird uniquely adapted to forested habitats.
 They have strong bills that are used to chisel, peck, and pull away bark and wood in search of insect prey, to create cavities in trees for nesting, and to communicate with other members of the species.
 Woodpeckers are especially interesting because they have a reinforced, shock-absorbing skull that cushions the shock of repeated blows, as well as a long, barbed tongue used to spear and extract insects.
-There are 7 total species of woodpeckers in Massachusetts, with up to 22 species in North America, here are 17 of those species.
+There are 7 total species of woodpeckers in Massachusetts, with around 17 species in North America.

 Here’s a list of the Massachusetts Woodpeckers along with some pictures and fun facts for the next time you see or hear one of these amazing birds!